 How we set this year's budget

-At a meeting on 20 February 2017 Members of Norfolk County Council voted to agree a budget for 2017-18 which invests an additional £25m net to support adult social care and children’s services as part of a package designed to put the authority on a secure footing for the future.
+At a meeting on 12 February 2018 Members of Norfolk County Council voted to agree a budget for 2018-19 which will see the total gross amount spent on Adults and Children’s social care increase significantly by £48m compared to 2017-18.
+This investment in key services is part of a package designed to put the authority on a secure footing for the future.

-The decision, with 41 councillors voting in favour, 33 against and three abstentions, means the county council’s share of the council tax increases by 4.8 per cent to £1,247.94 – a rise of £57.15 for a Band D property, or around £1.10 extra each week.
+The decision, with 47 Councillors voting in favour, 23 against and no abstentions, means the county council’s share of the council tax increases by 5.99% to £1,322.73 – a rise of £74.79 for a Band D property, or around £1.43 extra each week.

-This includes a 3% adult social care precept permitted by the Secretary of State for Communities and Local Government, with a further 1.8% to fund the recommendations of service committees.
-The council’s planning includes a further 3% rise for adult social care in 2018-19, but no increase in the adult social care precept in 2019-20.
+This includes a 3% adult social care precept permitted by the Secretary of State for Housing, Communities and Local Government, with a further 2.99% to fund the recommendations of service committees.